McCache/McCache-for-Python/CONTRIBUTING.md

 ```bash
 pipenv  shell
 ```
-Yiu should work from within the virtual environment.
+You should work from within the virtual environment.

 We use `hatch` to build and publish this package to [PyPi](https://pypi.org).
 ```bash